-What will be the impact of Brexit if I have legally been residing in the U.K. for more than five years without interruption?
+What will be the impact of Brexit if I have been legally residing in the United Kingdom for more than 5 consecutive years?

 The current situation is maintained.
-You benefit from a permanent residency in the United Kingdom after 5 years of continuous legal stay.
-This status notably implies the right to stay indefinitely in the United Kingdom, except for removal orders in exceptional cases (criminal offences).
+You benefit from a right of permanent residence in the United Kingdom after 5 years of continuous legal residence.
+Among other things, this status entails the right to stay indefinitely in the United Kingdom (except for removal orders in exceptional cases for criminal offences).

-Until the 31st of December 2020 (longer if there is an extended transition period): the current situation is maintained.
+Until 31 December 2020 (longer if the transition period is extended): the current situation is maintained.

-Thereafter: the withdrawal agreement ensures that, provided your “settled status” application is successful, your permanent right to stay (“settled status”) is maintained for life, for you and the members of your family, except in the case of continued absence from the U.K. for 5 years and/or in the case of a removal orders in exceptional cases (criminal offences).
+Thereafter: the withdrawal agreement ensures that, provided your 'settled status' application is successful, your right of permanent residence ('settled status') is maintained for life, for you and your family members, except in the case of continued absence from the United Kingdom for 5 years or in the case of a removal order in exceptional cases (criminal offences).

-It is already possible to apply during the current public test phase.
-Kindly note that the conditions for application at this stage are explained under Practical suggestions for Belgians living in the United Kingdom.
+It is already possible to register.
+Please note that the conditions for application are explained under Practical suggestions for Belgians living in the United Kingdom.